 And this is mainly the hook frameworks like the ones Bootstrap provides.
 They often have grid layout systems, easy-to-use components, and easy-to-navigate code that allows designers to quickly finish a project.

 Most importantly, these frameworks not only give the designer an easier and quicker job to do, they also allow the marketer to check off a task in his list because these frameworks convert better.
 They are highly optimized to provide great user experience, ease of use, and accessible call-to-action elements.

 These, of course, are great opportunities to take advantage of.
 It’s understandable.
 You don’t have to recreate the wheel every time you need it.
 You just need to tweak it according to your needs.
 However, the popularity of using frameworks also stymies the creative aspect of design, which is one of the rudimentary purposes of creating a website.

 As frameworks are easy to use, a lot of people can take advantage of it.
 First, you get the early adopters who start using these frameworks, but when everybody starts to catch on, and the design becomes ubiquitous, it becomes annoying.

 Case in point, currently there are 9,238 WordPress themes in the Themeforest database – 3,760 are built with Bootstrap alone.
 That accounts for more than 42% of all the WordPress themes on the website.
 In addition, the demand for Bootstrap over the past five years has been upward.

-This is alarming as using frameworks, although can be advantageous at times, isn’t necessarily the best road to take.
+This is alarming as using frameworks, although it can be advantageous at times, isn’t necessarily the best road to take.

 Using the same design over and over again doesn’t make you a better designer.
 It makes you a zombie.
-First, you think you’re making your job easier but eventually, you won’t realize that the framework is slowly making style decisions for you.
+First, you think you’re making your job easier, but eventually, you won’t realize that the framework is slowly making style decisions for you.
 You get so comfortable with it that you begin to produce generic solutions.